Step 1: Hiring Manager checks that student worker has a valid Worklink Registration card.

 Step 8: Students are set up with an assignment which allows them to claim their hours worked on a timecard.
 Timecards are authorised by hiring manager and Worklink.
 Worklink will monitor student working hours, visa restrictions and visa expiries.

 Step 9: Students are paid on a monthly basis, on the penultimate working day on the month.
-The Pay Dates document details the weekly breakdown of which weeks are paid in which month.
+The Pay Dates and Deadlines document (PDF -343KB) details the weekly breakdown of which weeks are paid in which month.